FuzzyParrabellum/OPENCP11/README.md

 # gudlift-registration

-Test exercice app - How a powerlifting club can book a place for a powerlifting competition Made with Flask for back, locust and pytest for tests
+Openclassrooms exercice - testing app - How a powerlifting club can book a place for a powerlifting competition Made with Flask for back, locust and pytest for tests

 The clubs.json and competitions.json files are used as local database